AdobeDocs/campaign-standard.en/help/audiences/using/confirming-subscription-to-a-service.md

     ![](assets/confirmation_transactional-message.png)

 1. Click the **[!UICONTROL Content]** section and select an email template.
-For more on editing a transactional message content, see [Profile transactional messages](../../channels/using/profile-transactional-messages.md).
+For more on editing a transactional message content, see [Sending a profile transactional message](../../channels/using/profile-transactional-messages.md#sending-a-profile-transactional-message).
 1. As you have direct access to all profile and service information, you can select any field from the **[!UICONTROL Context]** > **[!UICONTROL Service]** node to personalize your content.
 For more on this, see See [Inserting a personalization field](../../designing/using/inserting-a-personalization-field.md).

     ![](assets/confirmation_personalization-service.png)